Phase-Based Breathing Rate Monitoring in Patient Rooms Using 6G Terahertz Technology: Proposed Patient Monitoring System

 Note that $\vec{b} \in \mathds{R}^{3\left(N-1\right)\times1}$ and $A \in \mathds{R}^{3\left(N-1\right)\times2N}$.
 For brevity, \cref{eq:8} defines $A$ for the case of $N=3$.
 Note that $N$ may not be smaller for a unique solution.
 At last, the overall breathing motion is reconstructed using all $2N$ elements contained in $\vec{c}$:

 Thus, the sought-after breathing motion magnitude can be extracted using the Euclidean norm, i.e., by $\widehat{d}=\left\lVert\vec{d} \right\rVert_{ \num{2}}$.
-As such, we have shown how angle information from $N$ nodes along with the phase changes of the corresponding channels, cf. \cref{eq:2,eq:5}, can be used to measure the fine motion irrespective of the patient's pose, i.e., position in the patient room and rotation angle.
+As such, we have shown with \cref{eq:7,eq:8,eq:9} how angle information from $N$ nodes (\cref{eq:2}) along with the phase changes of the corresponding channels (\cref{eq:5}) can be used to measure the fine motion irrespective of the patient's pose, i.e., position and orientation in the patient room.